-This case will decide whether Section 497 of the Indian Penal Code, 1860 (“IPC”), which criminalises adultery, is constitutionally valid.
+This case will decide the constitutional validity of Section 497 of the Indian Penal Code, 1860 (“IPC”), which criminalises adultery.

 Joseph Shine, a non-resident Keralite, filed public interest litigation under Article 32 of the Constitution.
 The petition challenged the constitutionality of the offence of adultery under Section 497 of the IPC read with Section 198(2) of the CrPC.